 The name of the one God is Jesus.
 The apostle Thomas called Him “My Lord and my God” (John 20:28).
 The apostle Peter told Him, “Thou art the Christ, the Son of the living God.”
 (Matt.
 16:16) Jesus is the Son of God in the sense that He was born into a human body.
 He is God incarnate.
 Isaiah 44:6 says God is the First and the Last, and Revelation 1:17 says Jesus is the First and the Last.
 Jesus is not a second God, nor is He a second Person, as trinitarians believe.
 Trinitarians sometimes use the analogy of humans being body, soul and spirit.
 I may be body, soul and spirit, but I’m still one person.
 So is God.
 Father, Son and Holy Spirit are different titles for one Person.
 (Holy Spirit means the same thing as Holy Ghost.
 All quotes from the Bible here are from the King James Version, in which “Holy Ghost” is used when the two words are together.
 However, I’m changing “Ghost” to “Spirit” because it’s a far more familiar word used in reference to the Trinity.)

 Trinitarians have pointed out that nearly every mention of God in the Old Testament is translated from the Hebrew word “Elohim,” which is a plural noun.
 But in Hebrew plurality doesn’t always mean more than one.
 It can also mean bigness, greatness or vastness.
 The Hebrew noun for water is plural as well, and the Hebrew term “death” in Isaiah 53:9 is in the plural because of the great significance of the Messiah’s death.
-Pronouns, like nouns, can be in the plural to signify greatness.
-King Artaxerxes used the pronoun “we” in reference to himself (Ezra 7:24), as did Daniel (Dan.
-2:36), and God used plural pronouns for Himself in Genesis 1:26: “And God said, ‘Let Us make man in Our image, after Our likeness…’ ” It’s also possible that the pronouns “us” and “our” include angels because they were there when God laid the foundations of the Earth (Job 38:4-7).
+Pronouns, like nouns, can be in the plural to signify greatness, such as in Genesis 1:26: “And God said, ‘Let Us make man in Our image, after Our likeness…’ ” It’s also possible that the pronouns “us” and “our” include angels because they were there when God laid the foundations of the Earth (Job 38:4-7).
 God alone is the Creator (Col. 1:16, Rev. 4:11), but making man and creating man are different issues.
 “Make” here is translated from a Hebrew word with a broad list of meanings.
 It can mean to appoint, govern, maintain, or prepare and have charge of, among other things.
 Lot’s oldest daughter said to the youngest, “Let us make our father drink wine.”
 (Gen. 19:32) Something could “make one wise” (3:6), and someone could “make mention” (40:14), “make ready” (43:16), or “make restitution” (Ex.
 22:12).
 It should be noted that singular pronouns are used with the mention of creation: “So God created man in His own image; in the image of God created He him; male and female created He them.”
 (Gen. 1:27)

 God is not the author of confusion (I Cor.
 14:33), but the doctrine of the Trinity does a great job of creating it.
 If God is three Persons, it’s often very difficult to determine which One is being referred to in some parts of the Bible.
 We are also faced with contradictions.
 Isaiah 9:6 says of Jesus, “For unto us a Child is born, unto us a Son is given: and the government shall be upon His shoulder: and His name shall be called Wonderful, Counselor, The Mighty God, The Everlasting Father, The Prince of Peace.”
 Here Jesus is called the Son and the Father both.
 Trinitarians argue this just means Jesus is the Father of eternity rather than our Heavenly Father, but they can’t get around the fact that Jesus is regarded as a Father figure.
 His name will be called Everlasting Father, but trinitarians believe He’s not the “actual” Father.
 This is the contradictory nature of trinitarian doctrine.
 And if Isaiah 9:6 is calling Jesus the Father of eternity, it’s in conflict with Isaiah 63:16: “Doubtless Thou art our Father…Thou, O LORD, art our Father, our Redeemer; Thy name is from everlasting.”
 This makes the Father, not the Son, the Father of eternity.
 The Father is also our Redeemer, and so is the Son (Eph.
 1:7; Col. 1:14).